Supreme Council of Bengal

-The Supreme Council of Bengal was the highest level of executive government in British India from 1774 until 1833: the period in which the East India Company, a private company, exercised political control of British colonies in India.
-It was formally subordinate to both the East India Company's Court of Directors (board) and to the British Crown.
+The Supreme Council of Bengal, also known as Council of Four, was the highest level of executive government in British India from 1774 to 1833: the period in which the East India Company, a private company, exercised political control of British colonies in India.
+It was formally subordinate to both the East India Company's Court of Directors and to the British Crown.

-The Supreme Council was established by the British government, under Regulating Act of 1773.
-It was to consist of five members, including the Governor General, and was appointed by the Court of Directors (board) of the East India Company.
+The Council was established by the British government, under Regulating Act 1773.
+It consisted of four members.
+The Governor General was given a casting vote but no veto.
+It was appointed by the Court of Directors (board) of the East India Company.
 At times it also included the British military Commander-in-Chief of India (although this post was usually held concurrently by the Governor General).
-Hence the council was also known as Governor-General-in-Council.
+Hence the council was also known as Governor-General in Council.

-The Charter Act of 1833 formally separated the East India Company from political control, and established the new Council of India.
+The Government of India Act 1833 formally separated the East India Company from political control, and the governor-general of Bengal became the governor general of India.
+Since the Government of India Act 1858, the council was known as the Viceroy's Executive Council.

 History

-The Regulating Act of 1773 created the post of Governor-General of the Presidency of Fort William in Bengal Presidency and the presidencies of Bombay and Madras were made subordinate to the Bengal Presidency.
+The Regulating Act 1773 created the post of Governor-General of the Presidency of Fort William in Bengal and the presidencies of Bombay and Madras were made subordinate to the Bengal Presidency.
 Prior to this all the three presidencies were independent of each other and was headed by Governor General and his Council or Governor-in-council.
 The act designated Governor of Bengal as the Governor of the Presidency of Fort William to serve as Governor General of all British Territories in India.
 It also added provision that Governor General was to be assisted by an executive council of four members and was given a casting vote but no veto.
 This changed the structure of Governor in-council where Governor General was the sole authority to a council of 5 members.
 The members could only be removed by the British Monarch on representation from Court of Directors.

 In 1774, Warren Hastings became the first Governor-General of the Presidency of Fort William, hence, the first head of the Supreme Council of Bengal.
 Other members of the council included Lt.
 General John Clavering, George Monson, Richard Barwell and Philip Francis.